Chinna Gounder: Plot

 Chinna Gounder is married to Deivanai, and life progresses smoothly for sometime, until Sakkara Gounder interferes with a plan.
 Sakkara Gounder poisons the local pond and blames Chinna Gounder for that.
 He also sets up a false witness to trap Chinna Gounder.
 Deivanai overhears Sakkara Gounder's plans, and in the act of trying to stop the witness from reaching the panchayat, she attacks the witness with a sickle.
 Later, the police arrests Deivanai with a murder charge, as the man whom she attacked is dead.
-Deivanai is jailed in the event of saving her husband.
+Deivanai is imprisoned.

 Deivanai's sister now comes to Chinna Gounder's home as she is left alone.
-One day, it is revealed that Deivanai's sister is pregnant, and Chinna Gounder is blamed for that too.
-As Chinna Gounder also remains silent over the issue, his mother sends him out of their house.
+One day, it is revealed that Deivanai's sister is pregnant, and Chinna Gounder is blamed.
+As Chinna Gounder also remains silent over the issue, his mother sends him out of house.
 Deivanai is shocked upon hearing this and believes that her husband has betrayed her trust and love.
-She refuses to even meet him when he comes to visit her in jail.
+She refuses to meet him when he comes to visit her in jail.

+Now the advocate, who already knows about Chinna Gounder, finds out that he is in trouble and decides to offer help.
+He takes over the case in favour of Deivanai and begins his ground work.
+He gets the postmortem report and finds out that the cause of death of the man attacked by Deivanai was only due to lack of breath.

 A few months pass by, and Deivanai comes from jail to visit her sister, who is about to deliver a baby.
 She scolds her sister for having an illicit relationship with Chinna Gounder.
-However, her sister reveals that he is no way related to her pregnancy.
-A small flashback is shown where Deivanai's sister was in love with a local villager (the same guy who was falsely set up as a witness against Chinna Gounder and was killed by Deivanai), following which she got pregnant.
-As Chinna Gounder does not want to tarnish her image in front of the villagers, he accepted the blame.
-Deivanai realizes her mistake and apologizes to her husband.
+However, her sister reveals that he is in no way related to her pregnancy and the father of the child is the witness, who was attacked by Deivanai.
+As Chinna Gounder did not want to tarnish her image in front of the villagers, he accepted the blame.
 Deivanai's sister gives birth to a baby and dies.

-Now the advocate, who already knows about Chinna Gounder, finds out that he is in trouble and decides to offer help.
-He takes over the case in favor of Deivanai and begins his ground work.
-He gets the postmortem report and finds out that the cause of death of the man attacked by Deivanai was lack of breath.
+Deivanai realises her mistake and apologises to her husband.
 Meanwhile, Deivanai is kidnapped by Sakkara Gounder.
 Chinna Gounder comes to her rescue and saves her.
 Chinna Gounder produces Sakkara Gounder in front of the village panchayat, where it is revealed that it was him who killed the witness and decided to blame Deivanai.

 In the end, Chinna Gounder and Deivanai come out clean from the accusations made over them.
 Sakkara Gounder begs the villagers to forgive him, but no one listens to him.
 Chinna Gounder then forgives him for all his misdeeds by stating that he only wanted Sakkara Gounder to realise his mistakes.